 Narrow it down to a few shades you think will work, then try them out in your home.
 It is important to see how they work in different parts of the room and at different times of day.
 In a Consumer Reports article, an artist and textile designer from Georgia named Susan Hable revealed that “she puts five or six [paint chips] at a time [up in a room], stacking them vertically near the trim of the door.”
 We’re happy to help you by bringing our many sample decks to your home.
 If you prefer a larger view, we can paint a moveable canvas or poster board or we can paint straight onto the walls.
 Whichever approach you choose, you’ll want to be able to make direct comparisons.

 Picking the right white for your home is not always such a simple choice.
 British author Gilbert Chesterton summed it up perfectly, “White…is not a mere absence of colour; it is a shining and affirmative thing, as fierce as red, as definite as black.”
 We couldn’t agree more!
 Call us at Catchlight.
 We’ll help choose just the right color white paint for the way you want to live in your home.
-And when it comes time to get the job done, we guarantee you’ll be delighted with the results our interior painting crews deliver.
+And when it comes time to get the job done, we guarantee you’ll be delighted with the results our interior house painting crews deliver.